durability-labs/archivist-docs/learn/run.md

 Archivist [storage node](architecture#network-architecture) should be run by storage providers or in case you would like to sell your local storage.

-For that, additionally to the [Archivist node with marketplace support](#archivist-node-with-marketplace-support) we should use `prover` sub-command and required [CLI options](#cli-options).
+For that, additionally to the [Archivist node with marketplace support](#archivist-node-with-marketplace-support) we should set `--prover=true` and related [CLI options](#cli-options).

-That sub-command will make Archivist to listen for a proof requests on the blockchain and answer them.
+That argument will make Archivist to listen for a proof requests on the blockchain and answer them.
 To compute an answer for the proof request, Archivist will use stored data and circuit files generated by the code in the [archivist-storage-proofs-circuits](https://github.com/durability-labs/archivist-storage-proofs-circuits) repository.

 Every [network](/networks/networks) uses its own generated set of the files which are stored in the [archivist-contracts](https://github.com/durability-labs/archivist-contracts/tree/main/verifier/networks) repository and also uploaded to the CDN.
 Hash of the files set is also known by the [marketplace smart contract](/learn/architecture#smart-contract).